saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ### What would interactions between two continuous explanatory variables look like?

-To understand what the interaction means you can do use the model (with the interaction) to make predictions for birth weight for unknown values of bpd, while holding the ad value constant at different values (at 90, 100, 110 mm in this case)
+To understand what the interaction means intuitively, you can use the model (with the interaction in this particular case) to make predictions for birth weight for unknown values of bpd, while holding the ad value constant at different values (at 90, 100, 110 mm in this case)

 ![](https://publicifsv.sund.ku.dk/~linearpredictors/Illustrationer/thumbs/fig-ch5-secher-threenewlines.jpeg)